Aeroluna/LunaCoopMod/README.md

 - Added behavior to Calldown MULE, will try to search for nearby mineral field to gather if not ordered directly.

-Ever get annoyed when you *slightly* missed a mineral field and your MULE just afked?
-Does not affect MULEs dropped away from minerals.
+Ever get annoyed when you *slightly* missed a mineral field and your MULE just AFKed?
+Does not affect MULEs dropped too far away from minerals.

 ## Kerrigan